pfsense/docs/source/trafficshaper/index.rst

 Traffic Shaper
 **************

-pfSense supports multiple methods of `traffic shaping`_ / Quality of Service (QoS).
+pfSense® software supports multiple methods of `traffic shaping`_ / Quality of Service (QoS).
 The two supported methods for configuring traffic shaping are ALTQ and Limiters, both of which are described in this section.

 In either case, connections are classified based on matching firewall rules.